 If you’ve been critically attacked with a hate website or scam alert, and you can prove the attack is false or illegal, you may be able to work with a skilled legal profession and online analysis team to investigate the identity of the attacker(s).
 This helps you gain enough leverage to take legal action and potentially force the removal of the content.

-Our Top 10 Online Reputation Management Tips
+Our Top 10 Online Reputation Management Tips for 2019

 By now, it should be clear that your online reputation and your reputation, in general, are the same thing.
 The internet is interwoven with our society, and it’s going to stay that way.
 Without a reputation management solution, you’re open to attacks and criticism from all angles.